ArduPilot/ardupilot_wiki/common/source/docs/common-makeflyeasy-PixPilot-V6.rst

    :width: 450px

-The PixPilot-V6 flight controller is sold by a range of resellers listed on the makeflyeasy(http://www.makeflyeasy.com)
+The PixPilot-V6 autopilot is sold by a range of resellers listed on the makeflyeasy(http://www.makeflyeasy.com)

 Specifications
 ==============